MatthewPress/hangman/README.md

 * Any user input is converted to lowercase
 * Check a guessed letter against all characters in the word at the same time
 * A letter guess is not correct if the user inputs multiple letters in one prompt
+* Shows all correctly guessed letters and where they're placed in the word